 Entry-Level Positions

-• People who are just starting out in Agriculture Jobs in USA can expect to make $20 to $24 an hour.
+- People who are just starting out in agriculture jobs in the USA can expect to make $20 to $24 an hour.
 Most of the time, these jobs require physical work, like picking crops, taking care of animals, or helping with irrigation.
 For most entry-level jobs, you don’t need to have any training.

 Experienced Agricultural Workers